KoTeCo-Oy/ctfd-challenge-uploader/README.md

 ## TODO

+- [ ] Add https://python-poetry.org/ for deps and packaging
+- [ ] Add tests
 - [ ] Publish package in PyPi.org
 - [ ] Some specs would be nice
 - [ ] Publish as package to avoid git cloning